GamingLounge-me/GrifPreventionSendBlocks/README.md

 # GrifPreventionSendBlocks

-/gpsebd <palyer> <amount>

-Plugin language is German and currently there is no config for change available.
+Plugin for sending, adding and removing GriefPrevention Claim blocks.
+1. Currently this plugin has no config so everything is hardcoded.
+2. Language is German